elixir-ecto/ecto/guides/Getting Started.md

 the database wrapper and query generator for Elixir.
-Ecto provides a standardised API and a set of abstractions for talking to all the different kinds of databases, so that Elixir developers can query whatever database they're using using similar contructs.
+Ecto provides a standardised API and a set of abstractions for talking to all the different kinds of databases, so that Elixir developers can query whatever database they're using by employing similar contructs.

 In this guide, we're going to learn some basics about Ecto, such as creating, reading, updating and destroying records from a PostgreSQL database.
 If you want